GerbenWelter/helm-chart-mirror/README.md

 ## Preface

-This is the repository for `helm-chart-mirror`, a tool for mirroring Helm charts and their container images to another OCI-compliant registry.
+This is the repository for `helm-chart-mirror`, a tool for mirroring Helm charts and their container images to an OCI-compliant registry.
 This is useful for environments that are air-gapped and/or don't want to depend on the availability of external resources.

 ## Features

 Helm-chart-mirror has the following features:

-- Can pull from classic Helm or OCI-compliant registries.
+- Can pull charts from classic Helm or OCI-compliant registries.
 - Mirror container images used by Helm chart.
-- Supports multiple sets values for configurations that might otherwise conflict.
+- Supports multiple sets of values for configurations that might otherwise conflict or additional container images.
-- Supports authentication to destination registry.
+- Supports authentication to OCI-compliant registries.

-## Future features

-- Source registry authentication (are there any public?).
-- Multi-arch container image syncing if possible.
-Currently supports mirroring a single architecture only.

 ## Usage

-Helm-chart-mirror when compiled to a single binary can be used in scripting or in a cronjob.
+When compiled to a single binary `helm-chart-mirror` can be used in scripting or in a cronjob.
 It's configured through a `config.yaml`.
 The default location is `/etc/helm-chart-mirror/config.yaml` but it can be overridden with the `HELM_CHART_MIRROR_CONFIG` environment variable.
 Helm-chart-mirror can be configured as following:

 ```yaml
 destinationRegistry: myregistry.example.com:5043 # if no port is specified it will default to 443